jolbol1/jolbol1/README.md

 It started as iPad tutorials for 'Slice It' on particularly hard levels.
 The [first video](https://www.youtube.com/watch?v=n5dW-kQ5n84) was me pointing a camera at an iPad and a song I made myself on Garageband.
 After 3 more of these videos I moved on to Mac tutorials.

-Specificallky my most popular videos at the time were for GeekTools.
+Specifically my most popular videos at the time were for GeekTools.
 This was a cool Mac app that allowed you to customise your desktop with all sorts of info.

 From there it was various tutorials that I thought there was a need for.
 My first popular video was ["How to Dual Monitors on a Macbook Pro"](https://www.youtube.com/watch?v=xvtYatV7PKk) with over 40k views.
 Something I considered amazing at as a 13yr old.